 Shut down your computer and place the Windows reinstallation disc to the disc drive.
 Reboot your computer and wait for windows to restart it from the disc rather than the hard drive.

-Once the application loads, move to the location of locked file using the command prompt.
-Type "del filename" and replace "file name" with the name of the locked file.
+Once the application loads, move to the location of the locked file using the command prompt.
+Type "del filename" and replace "filename" with the name of the locked file.
 After the locked files have been deleted, type "exit" on the command window to exit the process and reboot your computer.

-Download File Assassin utility and install it to your computer.
-Once installed, open the application by simply double clicking or right clicking its icon and then selecting "Open".
+Download File Assassin utility and install it on your computer.
+Once installed, open the application by simply double-clicking or right-clicking its icon and then selecting "Open".

-Hit on "Execute" button after you have selected the check boxes.
+Hit on the "Execute" button after you have selected the checkboxes.

-If the files is not deleted, select "Use delete on windows delete function" and then click "Execute".
+If the files are not deleted, select "Use delete on windows delete function" and then click "Execute".

 When you delete important files carelessly during the operation, there is no need for panic.
-Download the effective data recovery software and see whether you can retrieve you files.
+Download the effective data recovery software and see whether you can retrieve your files.

-If you lost data on your computer unfortunately, don't worry!
+If you lost data on your computer, unfortunately, don't worry!
 You still have the chance to get lost data back.
-To recover files from your computer, you can have a try the following tool.
+To recover files from your computer, you can have tried the following tool.